ahnsb5117/ahnsb5117/README.md

 🦆 Research

-My research interest is in natural language processing and data modeling.
+My research interest is in data mining and data modeling.

 <!--
 **ahnsb5117/ahnsb5117** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.